-PL01: Disciplinary Knowledge: Upon the successful completion of the programme, students will be able to demonstrate specialised knowledge in the theories and practice of international relations and diplomacy and relate them to the UAE's foreign policy role.
-Students will also be able to understand, assess and analyse the various political, economic, historical, security, legal, cultural and social aspects of current international developments, in particular those affecting the UAE and the Middle East region.

-PL02: UAE History and Foreign Policy Expertise: Upon the successful completion of the programme, students will demonstrate a solid understanding of UAE's history, both before and after the formation of the Federation.
-Students will also be able to understand and evaluate UAE foreign policy towards various regions of the world, and how UAE diplomacy has evolved through time.

-| PL03: Critical Thinking and Analysis: Upon the successful completion of the programme, students will demonstrate a solid and comprehensive ability to critically evaluate information from various sources and develop coherent arguments.
-Students will also develop creative problem-solving and analytical skills and adapt various research methods to complete high-quality research papers.

-PL04: Communication and Language Skills: Upon the successful completion of the programme, students will be able to demonstrate advanced diplomatic communication skills, when presenting and explaining their personal work and the position of the UAE to various academic and non-academic audiences, in Arabic, English and in a third language of their choice.

-| PL05: Diplomatic Excellence: Upon the successful completion of the programme, students will be able to understand how diplomacy works in practice.
+- PL01: Disciplinary Knowledge: Upon the successful completion of the programme, students will be able to demonstrate specialised knowledge in the theories and practice of international relations and diplomacy and relate them to the UAE's foreign policy role.
+Students will also be able to understand, assess and analyse the various political, economic, historical, security, legal, cultural, and social aspects of current international developments, in particular those affecting the UAE and the Middle East region. - PLO2: UAE History and Foreign Policy Expertise: Upon the successful completion of the programme, students will demonstrate a solid understanding of UAE's history, both before and after the formation of the Federation.
+Students will also be able to understand and evaluate UAE foreign policy towards various regions of the world, and how UAE diplomacy has evolved through time. - PLO3: Critical Thinking and Analysis: Upon the successful completion of the programme, students will demonstrate a solid and comprehensive ability to critically evaluate information from various sources and develop coherent arguments.
+Students will also develop creative problem-solving and analytical skills and adapt various research methods to complete highquality research papers. - PLO4: Communication and Language Skills: Upon the successful completion of the programme, students will be able to demonstrate advanced diplomatic communication skills, when presenting and explaining their personal work and the position of the UAE to various academic and non-academic audiences, in Arabic, English and in a third language of their choice. - PL05: Diplomatic Excellence: Upon the successful completion of the programme, students will be able to understand how diplomacy works in practice.
 They will also be able to effectively apply and adapt foundational diplomatic skills, general professional skills, and more cutting-edge diplomatic skills in professional settings at AGDA and in the conduct of UAE's foreign policy.

-The nine-month PGD programme in UAE Diplomacy and International Relations combines academic courses with diplomatic training courses and third language training.
-During the 2021 2022 academic year, AGDA will offer the following third language courses:

-Third Languages:

-The nine-month PGD programme in UAE Diplomacy and International Relations, combines academic courses with diplomatic training courses and third language training.
-During the 2021_2022 academic year, AGDA will offer the following third language courses: Russian, Chinese, French, German, Spanish, Korean and Hebrew.

-entire academic year.

-PGD-CORE001 UAE History and Culture (2 CH) PGD-CORE002 International Law for Diplomats (2 CH) PGD-CORE004 International Political Economy (2 CH) PGD-CORE005 Global History of the 20thCentury (2 CH) PGD-CORE006 UAE Foreign Policy (2 CH) PGD-CORE008 Practice of International Relations (2 CH) PGD-SKILL001 Research Methods (2 CH) PGD-SKILL002 Diplomatic and Professional Skills (2 CH) PGD-SKILL003 Diplomatic Writing in Arabic (2 CH) PGD-SKILL004 21st Century Diplomatic Skills (2 CH)
+PGD-CORE003: Global UAE I: International Law (2 CH) PGD-CORE004: Global UAE II: Foreign Policy (2 CH) PGD-CORE006: UAE State and Society II: Economy (2 CH) PGD-ELEC002: Peace Processes and Conflict Resolution (2 CH) PGD-ELEC004: Public and Cultural Diplomacy (2 CH) PGD-ELEC005: Economic Diplomacy (2 CH) PGD-SKILL002: Negotiations (1 CH) PGD-SKILL004: Protocol and Etiquette (1 CH) PGD-SKILL005: Diplomatic Communication - Arabic (1 CH) PGD-SKILL006: Diplomatic Communication - English (1 CH)